Kelocoes/Kelocoes/README.md

 - Senior student at Universidad del Valle, Colombia
 - Love videogames and boardgames
 - Watch lots of anime
-- Currently working on Lab Digital BdB as an Intern
 - Love learning new topics related to Computer Science

 <br><br>